emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 6: Link relevant metadata {-}

 You should make it almost impossible to separate your data from your metadata.
 The importance of metadata for context, reusability and discovery has been written about at length in many guides for data best practices [@Michener2012, @Strasser2012 , @White2013].
-It goes without saying these guidelines should be followed.
-Metadata should be as comprehensive as possible, use the relevant standards of your discipline, and be in a machine readable format (XML, JSON)  That metadata should always accompany your data set wherever it is stored.
+It goes without saying that these guidelines should be followed.
+Metadata should be as comprehensive as possible, use the relevant standards of your discipline, and be in a machine readable format (XML, JSON).
+Metadata should always accompany your data set wherever it is stored.
 How best to do this depends on the format of your archive.
 Formats such as NetCDF or HDF5 allow for embedded metadata so the data and metadata are always together.
 If you are using a database, metadata tables should be clearly labeled and linked to the relevant data.
 Ideally a schema will be provided that also shows the linkages between data tables and metadata tables.
 Another scenario is a set of flat text files.
 In this case a semantically versioned compressed archive should include metadata file(s).
-Whatever your archiving format, the goal should make the link between metadata and data as clear as possible.
-The best approach is dependent on your archiving plan, but even if your archive on just for yourself, metadata will provide future you with important context.
+Whatever your archiving format, the goal should be to make the link between metadata and data as clear as possible.
+The best approach is dependent on your archiving plan, but even if your archive is just for yourself, metadata will provide future you with important context.

 # Rule 7: Adopt the proper privacy protocols {-}

-In data sets where privacy is important, be sure to have a plan in place to data confidentiality.
+In data sets where privacy is important, be sure to have a plan in place to protect data confidentiality.
 You should consider the different data stakeholders in developing privacy protocols for your data storage.
 These stakeholders might include funding agencies, human subjects or entities, collaborators and your own needs.
 Both the NSF and NIH have data sharing policies in their grant guidelines requiring that personally identifiable information not be shared and human subjects must be anonymized.
 If your data is small with minimal personal information, use a hashing scheme to anonymize personal information.
-You should also make sure to not store the hashing scheme with the data to prevent inadvertant sharing.
-Furthermore don't use a commonplace hashing technique.
-Famously New York City officials shared what they thought was anonymized data on cab drivers and over 173 million cab rides.
+You should also make sure to not store the hashing scheme with the data to prevent inadvertent sharing.
+Furthermore, don't use a commonplace hashing technique.
+Famously, New York City officials shared what they thought was anonymized data on cab drivers and over 173 million cab rides.
 However it was quickly recognized that the city anonymized the data with a simple MD5 hashing scheme and all 20 GB of data was de-anonymized in a matter of hours [@Goodin].
-Sometimes however the data itself allows identifiability.
+Sometimes, however, the data itself allows identifiability.
 This is the case with human genomic data, where the data itself can be used to identify a subject [@Homer2008].
 Therefore the type of data you have needs to be carefully considered as well.
 Methods for dealing with these complex issues at the intersection of data storage and privacy are rapidly evolving.
-Ideas such storing changes against a reference genome, which helps with privacy and data volume [@Kahn2011, @wandelt2014trends], or bringing computation to data storage facilities instead of vice versa are still being developed [@Gaye2014].
-Having a plan for privacy before you store your data is important because it can determine in part how best (or how you must) store data.
+Ideas such as storing changes against a reference genome, which helps with privacy and data volume [@Kahn2011, @wandelt2014trends], or bringing computation to data storage facilities instead of vice versa are still being developed [@Gaye2014].
+Having a plan for privacy before you store your data is important because it can determine in part how best to (or how you must) store data.

 # Rule 8: Have a systematic backup scheme {-}